ANT1100 – World of Antiquity

 - You will be able reflect critically on antiquity as a historical period and its relevance in recent times.

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course is given as 10 two hour lectures and 4 two hour seminars throughout the semester.
 The lectures will be podcasted.
 Teachers with different professional backgrounds within the field of Antiquity may be used.

 In order to sit for your exam, the following complusory tuition activities must be approved by the teacher:

 - Reflection at the start of the semester - to be submitted in Canvas

 - Mandatory written assignment - to be submitted in Canvas

-If your assignments are not approved for the first time, you will receive feedback on what needs to be changed and the opportunity to deliver again.
+If your assignments are not approved, you will receive feedback on what needs to be changed, and you will have the opportunity to revise and resubmit your assignment.
 Approved mandatory activities are valid also the next two times the course is offered.

-In order for you to be allowed to sit for the exam, the compulsory tuition activity must be approved by the teacher.
+In order for you to be allowed to sit for the exam, the compulsory tuition activities must be approved by the teacher.